 Please refer to Applying to an Initial Teacher Education (ITE) programme.

-For further information about any of the Te Pōkai Mātauranga o te Ao Rua (Primary Bicultural Education) programmes, please contact the Kaiārahi o Te Pokai Matauranga o te Ao Rua, or
+For further information about the Te Pōkai Mātauranga o te Ao Rua (Primary Bicultural Education) programme, please contact the Kaiārahi o Te Pokai Matauranga o te Ao Rua, or